 For home sellers, realtor fees typically consist of two parts: the listing fee, which goes to the seller’s agent, and the buyer’s agent commission.
 Both are typically around 2.5-3% of the home's sale price, so the seller pays a total commission of 5-6%.

 💵 Why isn't the buyer's agent commission discounted?

 Ideal Agent sets its buyer's agent commission at 2.5%, which is usually about what you'd pay if you went with an agent you found on your own.
 However, there's a good reason Ideal Agent doesn't discount its buyer's agent fee.

 The buyer's agent gets paid through the buyer's agent commission.
 If your buyer's agent commission is lower than average, you disincentivize buyers' agents from showing your property.
 That could lead to fewer offers and a harder time finding a buyer.

 In fact, if you live in a market where the average buyer's agent commission is higher than 2.5%, Ideal Agent's fixed 2.5% rate could put you at a competitive disadvantage.
 That lower rate could discourage agents from showing your house to potential buyers.

-Ideal Agent pre-negotiates a discounted listing fee with your seller’s agent of 2% or $3,000 for homes under $150,000.
-You will still have to pay the full buyer’s agent commission, which Ideal Agent sets at 2.5%.
+Ideal Agent pre-negotiates a slightly reduced listing fee with your seller’s agent of 2% or $3,000 for homes under $150,000.

 How does Ideal Agent make money?